 The mean weight of legal sized lobsters increased between 2011/12 and 2019/20 to a record high of 1.04kg (Figure 8).
-After two years of decreases it has again reached a record high in 2022/23 of 1.05kg per lobster.
-The overall increase in average lobster weight observed since 2011/12 is an additional indicator of the recruitment reduction that has taken place, with the current high catch rates obtained through a reduced exploitation rate applied to a broader range of size classes.
+After two years of decreases it has again reached a record high in 2022/23 (1.05kg) and again in 2023/24 with 1.06 kg per lobster The overall increase in average lobster weight observed since 2011/12 is an additional indicator of the recruitment reduction that has taken place, with the current high catch rates obtained through a reduced exploitation rate applied to a broader range of size classes.
 However, it has been noted there has also been a disproportionate increase in the beach price of large lobsters.
 Anecdotal reports suggest this has influenced fishing behaviour and selectivity, thereby contributing to an increase in mean lobster weight.